What does ZEISS have to do with the moon landing and microchips?

 At the Microscopy station, visitors will be able to see environmental samples under ZEISS research microscopes, observe microalgae under a cutting-edge light microscope and try their hand at digital design techniques using ZEISS stereomicroscopes.

 What's more, the ZEISS archive will be available so that, among other things, anyone interested will even get the chance to write with quill and ink, just like people did 170 years ago.
 At the ZEISS Careers stand, you can find out about career and vocational training opportunities at the company before being served up a mocktail by a robot programmed by trainees and students.

 The opening event of the Long Night of the Sciences will begin at 5 p.m. in the auditorium on Max-Wien-Platz square.
 All those curious about the event can find out more about the detailed program online (https://www.lndw-jena.de/), as well as plan their route and find out how to get their hands on tickets.

 The Student Union Thüringen cafeteria is open that evening and will be offering food and drinks.

-This press release was changed on December 19th 2019.
-The Image was removed due to expiration of license agreement, otherwise no changes were made.
+This press release was modified on 19 December 2019.
+The image has been removed due to expiring license agreements.
+Otherwise the content remained untouched.